La Sabana Metropolitan Park: History

-For more than 150 years the park developed its characteristic vegetation, spurred by planting campaigns from the citizens.
-In 1930 this project was halted when the government decided to locate the country's first international airport within the park area.
-La Sabana International Airport functioned for 44 years, until the opening of the current Juan Santamaría International Airport.
+For more than 150 years, the park developed its characteristic vegetation, spurred by planting campaigns from the citizens.
+In 1930, this project was halted when the government decided to locate the country's first international airport within the park area.
+La Sabana International Airport was the airport serving the city until the opening of the current Juan Santamaría International Airport.